RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

         - [18] What man has physically joined the law does not put asunder:... .
         - The composite document must be read and construed as a whole.
 (Handley AJA, Allsop P and McFarlan JA agreeing)
       - Pearce v Gardner (1897) 1 QB 688, 690
-        - ‘The common sense of the matter seems to me to be that the envelope and the letter within it were sent together and may be taken together; so that the effect is the same as if the name of the plaintiff had been written at the foot or indorsed on the letter.’
+        - 'The common sense of the matter seems to me to be that the envelope and the letter within it were sent together and may be taken together; so that the effect is the same as if the name of the plaintiff had been written at the foot or indorsed on the letter.'
 (Lord Esher MR)
-  - JOINDER: TEMPORAL / ‘CONTEMPORANEOUS’
+  - JOINDER: TEMPORAL / 'CONTEMPORANEOUS'
     - Pang v Bydand Holdings Pty Ltd [2010] NSWCA 175 (1 July 2010)
       - construction of separate instruments executed by the same parties at or about the same time.
-        - ‘When the same parties execute contemporaneously several instruments relating to different parts of the same transaction all must be considered together
+        - 'When the same parties execute contemporaneously several instruments relating to different parts of the same transaction all must be considered together
   - JOINDER: TEXTUAL REFERENCES
     - They may be connected by reference one to the other; but further, "if you can spell out of the document a reference in it to some other transaction, you are at liberty to give evidence as to what that other transaction is, and, if that other transaction contains all the terms in writing, then you get a sufficient memorandum within thestatute by reading the two together"
     - Timmins v Moreland Street Property Co Ltd [1958] Ch 110, 130
       - there should be a document signed by the party to be charged, which, while not containing itself all the necessary ingredients of the required memorandum, does contain some reference, expressed or implied, to some other document or transaction.
       - Oral agreement to sell land.
         - Two documents.
-          - 1. Cheque for £3,900 made out to the seller’s solicitors ‘for and on behalf of’ the purchaser.
+          - 1. Cheque for £3,900 made out to the seller's solicitors 'for and on behalf of' the purchaser.
-          - 2. Receipt signed by the seller: ‘“Received of Moreland Street Property Co.
-Ltd. the sum of £3,900 as a deposit for the purchase of 6, 8 and 41, Boundary Street, Shore-ditch (freehold), which I agree to sell at £39,000.’
+          - 2. Receipt signed by the seller: '"Received of Moreland Street Property Co.
+Ltd. the sum of £3,900 as a deposit for the purchase of 6, 8 and 41, Boundary Street, Shore-ditch (freehold), which I agree to sell at £39,000.'
       -
     - Todrell Pty Ltd v Finch (No 1) [2008] 1 Qd R 540
       - The basic principle is that where two or more documents are relied upon as together constituting a written memorandum the signed document must refer to another document in such a manner as to incorporate it, or them, so that they can be read together with the signed document.